 Lule Indian Language (Lule-Lule)

-Lule is an indigenous language of Argentina, still spoken today by only a handful of elders.
+Lule is an indigenous language of South America.

 Some linguists consider Lule to be a language isolate unrelated to any other living language,

 but other linguists have linked it with another Argentinian language,

 Vilela, into a small

 Lule is a highly endangered language, still spoken today by only a handful of elders in Argentina.

 Our list of vocabulary words in the Lule language.

 Information on Lule including a linguistic map of South America.
 Page in Spanish.

 Lule Language Tree: